lmc-eu/spirit-design-system/docs/migrations/web/MIGRATION-v2.md

 The feature flag enabling the data-selector-controlled placement (`data-spirit-placement-controlled`) for tooltip was removed and the data-selector-controlled placement is the default.

+#### Migration Guide

+You can now safely delete the CSS class `.spirit-feature-tooltip-enable-data-placement` and/or the Sass variable `$tooltip-enable-data-placement` from your project as they have no effect.

 ---

 Please refer back to these instructions or reach out to our team if you encounter any issues during migration.